OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Dec/Governance/security-business-enabler-how-to-align-your-security-program-to-business-goals.md

 ---
-title        : Security business enabler: How to align your security program to business goals track        : Governance project      : Risk and Governance type         : working-session
+title        : "Security business enabler: How to align your security program to business goals" track        : Governance project      : Risk and Governance type         : working-session